 show examples

-pace, which emphasises that they can study at their own speed, spending more time on challenging topics without feeling rushed.
+pace, which means they are able to study at their own speed and spend more time on challenging topics without feeling rushed.

 Moreover